Brownsea Island: Geography

-Brownsea Island lies in Poole Harbour opposite the town of Poole in Dorset, England.
-It is the largest of eight islands in the harbour.
+Brownsea Island is the largest of eight islands in the harbour.
 The island can be reached by one of the public ferries or by private boat.
 There is a wharf and a small dock near the main castle.
 The island is 1+1/2 mi long and 3/4 mi wide and consists of 500 acre of woodland (pine and oak), heathland and salt-marsh.

 The entire island, except the church and a few other buildings which are leased or managed by third parties, is owned by the National Trust.
 Most of the buildings are situated near the small landing stage.
 The northern portion of the island is a Nature Reserve managed by Dorset Wildlife Trust and an important habitat for birds; this part of the island has limited public access.
 A small portion to the southeast of the island, along with Brownsea Castle, is leased to the John Lewis Partnership for use as a holiday hotel by partners, and is not open to the public.

 The island forms part of the Studland civil parish within the Dorset unitary authority.
 It is within the South Dorset constituency of the House of Commons.
 Until 31 January 2020, it was also within the South West England constituency of the European Parliament.